 Q: What should I do now that I’ve been sued?

 A: Let’s start with what you should NOT do, and that is a quick settlement thinking that the problem is over.
 What you should do instead is hire a competent Access Specialist from the State of California List of Access Specialists.
 You should, in addition, hire a competent attorney who can challenge the plaintiff's claims and resolve the case cost effectively.

 Q: What is the difference between a lawsuit filed in District Court versus a Superior Court of California?

 A: Claims made under the Americans with Disabilities Act are generally brought in Federal Court and are overseen by Federal Judges.
 Cases brought in State Court generally involve California law and not Federal Law.
 The current trend seems to be for plaintiffs to file cases in Federal Court, as frequent filers are not penalized for their litigious ways.
-In State Court, frequent filers would be obligated to pay an additional filing free of $1,000 per case for every case beyond the first 10 cases brought within a 12-month period.
+In State Court, frequent filers are obligated to pay an additional filing fee of $1,000 per case for every case beyond the first 10 cases brought within a 12-month period.